-Open communication between the grantee and the Community Grants Subcommittee is encouraged.
+Open communication between the grantee and the Grants Subcommittee is encouraged.
 At least one written interim report updating the subcommittee on progress is required within four months of the award date.
-An interim presentation to the subcommittee is also encouraged.

 The final report and products are generally required six months after the award date.
 Final reports must contain the following: